 RLPC-Banks line up financing for buyout of UK's Callcredit

-LONDON (Reuters) - A debt financing totaling around 235 million pounds ($393 million) will back UK credit reference business Callcredit Information Group's acquisition by US private equity firm GTRC and management, banking sources said on Monday.
+LONDON Feb 17 (Reuters) - A debt financing totalling around 235 million pounds ($393 million) will back UK credit reference business Callcredit Information Group's acquisition by US private equity firm GTRC and management, banking sources said on Monday.

 The deal, which will be funded with equity and leveraged loans, attracted a number of banks and funds eager to find somewhere to put their cash to work following a lack of M&A activity last year.

-GE (GE.N), HSBC (HSBA.L) and Lloyds Banking (LLOY.L) have provided senior leveraged loans to back the buyout, which will be launched for syndication to be sold to other banks and institutional investors in the next couple of weeks, the sources said.
+GE, HSBC and Lloyds Banking have provided senior leveraged loans to back the buyout, which will be launched for syndication to be sold to other banks and institutional investors in the next couple of weeks, the sources said.

 In addition, Crescent Capital will provide a mezzanine loan, the sources added.